 Warm compresses to the perineum and perineal massage with a lubricant both antepartum and during delivery could also help.
 These methods have the potential to reduce perineal damage – by increasing vasodilation to the area, which can help with tissue stretching, increasing muscle relaxation and altering pain perception.

-In contrast to the traditional position of lying on back with legs in stirrups, upright and side lying birthing positions have been found to have many benefits.
-These include shorter second-stage deliveries, reduction in instrumental deliveries, fewer episiotomies, and reduced muscle tearing.
+In contrast to the traditional position of lying on back with legs in stirrups, upright and side lying birthing positions have been found to be beneficial.

 How Can Osteopathy Help Me Strengthen My Pelvic Floor?